 As organizers, we ourselves imagined up this two-day virtual event in relation to our own decolonial desires and diasporic solidarities.
 We hope that presenters and audience members alike will illuminate sites where these desires and solidarities already exist and garner tools that help us to imagine new ways of resisting together.

-The conference format will be virtual and synchronous via Zoom webinar.
-The two-day conference program features a plenary panel and several research panel presentations.
+The conference format was virtual and synchronous via Zoom webinar.
+The two-day conference program featured a plenary panel and 12 research panel presentations.

-The conference does require registration, however, attendance is free and open to the public.
+The conference did not require registration, however, attendance was free and open to the public.

 hours minutes seconds